preludeorg/test/tests/d1f90df0-de33-431f-b9f5-f73569d18b7b/README.md

 ## How

-> Saftey: No packets beyond an ICMP packet are sent to the hosts.
+> Safety: No packets beyond an ICMP packet are sent to the hosts.

 This code defines a ping sweep function that performs a scan of the local network to identify online hosts by sending ICMP echo request packets.
-If any hosts are found, the function stops the program execution via the Endpoint module's Stop function.
+If any hosts are found, the test exits with an "unprotected" code (101).
+An "outbound secure" (106) code is returned if no hosts are found.